ir-trevi/TM-simulator/README.md

 <img width="1538" height="823" alt="turing simulator 2" src="https://github.com/user-attachments/assets/6ee778df-ca1a-4100-8fbe-b5238f3cf35d" />

-It shares the rule syntax and a similar interface with Vittorio Gambaletta's simulator ([VittGam/JSTMSimulator](https://github.com/VittGam/JSTMSimulator)), but it adds new features such as:
+It shares the [syntax](syntax.md) and a similar interface with Vittorio Gambaletta's simulator ([VittGam/JSTMSimulator](https://github.com/VittGam/JSTMSimulator)), but it adds new features such as:
 - Deterministic behaviour check
 - Instant simulation
-- Breakpoints [WIP]
+- Breakpoints
-- Stepping (back and forward) [WIP]
+- Stepping (backward and forward)

 ## Run the script
 First, install the module running this command: